rs-core

 This is functionally the same as std::uniform_real_distribution, except that the function call operator is const.
 This uses the same algorithm regardless of the standard C++ implementation, but cannot guarantee predictable results because of nondeterministic floating point arithmetic.

 The default constructor generates values from 0 to 1.
 The second generates values from zero to range; in this case range may be negative.
-The third generates numbers from min to max; the bounds will be swapped if they are in the wrong order.
+The third generates numbers from min to max.

 Random choice class